 a male-appearing chest.
 I chose not to have any "bottom" surgery.

-2. If you changed your gender, then how could you get pregnant?
+2. If you changed your sex, then how could you get pregnant?
 Since I didn't have any bottom surgery (hysterectomy/phalloplasty), I retained my capacity to

 bear children.
 To become pregnant, I went off the testosterone I'd been